-To conclude, the EVs field is new and the roles of EVs in health and disease undergo extensive research.
-It is tempting to speculate that EVs might be used as a liquid biomarkers to predict LVR, and/ or as drug vehicles of LVR therapy.
-However, before EVs are clinically applicable, standardization of the pre-analytical and analytical variables is required based on the detection of EVs by sensitive analytical techniques.
-Recent progress regarding the isolation and detection of EVs, as well as new insights in their concentration and function allowed to establish the first consensus document in the field, "Methodological guidelines to study extracellular vesicles" [27].
-To achieve the consensus, the interdisciplinary collaboration between researchers from different disciplines and societies is indispensable.
-Following the consensus, the field of EVs is entering the era of clinical studies today.
+To conclude, the EV field is new and the roles of EVs in health and disease are undergoing extensive research.
+It is tempting to speculate that EVs might be used as liquid biomarkers to predict LVR, and/or as drug vehicles of LVR therapy.
+However, before EVs are clinically applicable, standardisation of the pre-analytical and analytical variables is required based on the detection of EVs by sensitive analytical techniques.
+Recent progress regarding the isolation and detection of EVs, as well as new insights into their concentration and function, has allowed the establishment of the first consensus document in the field: "Methodological guidelines to study extracellular vesicles" [27].
+To achieve the consensus, the interdisciplinary collaboration between researchers from various disciplines and societies is much needed.
+Following the consensus, the field of EVs is currently entering the era of clinical studies.